Cometary Activity

 29P/Schwassmann-Wachmann 1 is a centaur/comet transition object.
 29P has experienced many outbursts in its lifetime.
 By observing this object, we may be able to catch an outbursting event and better understand the mechanisms that cause these sudden increases in brightness.
 The comet is currently faint, even in recent outbursts, but it is important to monitor occasionally in case the comet undergoes a bright outburst.

-In the Recording field be sure the following information is entered:
+In the Recording field, enter the following settings:

 Make at least 2 recordings.